How To Sell Cookbooks During a Pandemic

-So how do I sell my cookbooks during a pandemic?
-Well this is one blog I didn’t think I’d ever write but drawing on many years of experience from customers all over the nation, we have some great ideas to get your cookbooks selling and delivered safely.
+Well this is one blog I didn’t think I’d ever write, but drawing on many years of experience from customers all over the nation, we have some great ideas to get your cookbooks selling and delivered safely during a pandemic.

 First start planning your cookbook sales today!
 You can never start too soon for the planning of your cookbook sales, even if you don’t have a retail price point yet.